 - Travel expense reimbursement for prospective employees is limited to applicants being considered for faculty, professional staff, and classified staff in a supervisory role

-- Travel expenses for classified staff may be reimbursed when the position is essential to carrying out critical work of the department and approval/justification is attached to the expense report from an 'authorized person'
+- Travel expenses for classified staff may be reimbursed when the position is essential to carrying out critical work of the department and approval/justification is attached to the miscellaneous payment from an 'authorized person'

 Expenses are considered relocation once the prospective employee is hired and the individual is in the process of their final move.